danielfears/warden/README.md

 Users credentials are **stored encrypted** behind a password protected username that, with successful authentication, are **injected into the shell runtime environment**, so that they can be used by other tools like Terraform or the Azure CLI.

-This method **bypasses the web browser login** requirement for the Azure CLI.

 ### How to install Warden:

 * **cd** into the /warden folder downloaded or cloned from git.